 Hi!
 I'm Guillem, a student of computer engineering and video game development from Barcelona, Spain.

-I love creating games and I'm always thinking about how to facilitate tasks with gamification how and to improve the user experience to assist troubleshooting.
+I love creating games and I'm always thinking about how to facilitate tasks with gamification and how to improve the user experience to assist troubleshooting.

 I'm a very curious person who likes to learn new concepts, work methodologies and deep into fascinating engineering worlds such as rocket technology.